 Pharmaceutical processors and cannabis dispensing facilities are subject to a number of inventory and security requirements.
 They must conduct an initial comprehensive inventory; establish ongoing inventory controls and procedures; conduct the requisite inventory reviewed (weekly inventory reviews for pharmaceutical processors and perpetual inventory for cannabis dispensing facilities); and prepare an annual inventory report.
 Inventory records must be made available to the Virginia Board and its agents.
 All parts of the cannabis plant and its oils must be stored in a locked and secured vault or safe with appropriate access limitations, and the pharmaceutical processor or cannabis dispensing facility must maintain a sophisticated security system meeting certain Virginia Board criteria.
 Storage of cannabis and its oils must generally be clean, sanitary, safe, and subject to a number of conditions.
 The pharmaceutical processor's or cannabis dispensing facility's video system must cover areas where cannabis or its oils are handled.
 Recordings must be stored for 30 days and made available for the Virginia Board's immediate review upon request.
 Security events must be reported to the Virginia Board.
-Pharmaceutical processors and cannabis dispensing facility, except for the wholesale purposes specified above.
+Pharmaceutical processors and cannabis dispensing facilities may not transport cannabis or its oils to any other facility, except for the wholesale purposes specified above.